ylemkimon/mathylem/doc/editor_api.md

       editor.
 Defaults to `[]` (nothing blacklisted).

-  This function should be called for each div that you want to turn into a Guppy instance.
+  This function should be called for each div that you want to turn into a MathYlem instance.

 #### Static methods

-* `Guppy.init_symbols(symbol_files, callback)`: `symbol_files` is a
+* `MathYlem.init_symbols(symbol_files, callback)`: `symbol_files` is a
-  list of URLs of JSON files conaining further symbols that should be accepted by Guppy.
-The special string `"builtins"` may also be included in the list to get Guppy's built-in symbol definitions (Greek letters, etc.).
+  list of URLs of JSON files conaining further symbols that should be accepted by MathYlem.
+The special string `"builtins"` may also be included in the list to get MathYlem's built-in symbol definitions (Greek letters, etc.).

-  This function should only be called once per page, after all Guppy instances have been initialised.
+  This function should only be called once per page, after all MathYlem instances have been initialised.

   If the same symbol is defined in multiple files in the list, the